aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 A few days later, I marveled at the little aluminum jewel in my hands.
 As I studied it, I began to wonder exactly what problems it was designed to solve.
 How did its designers decide on the range of values for its aerial photo scales?
-What about the scales on the rule’s rear?
+What about the scales on the rule’s “rear”?

 The first source of information I found about the rule was its operating manual, which I found on the International Slide Rule Museum.
 The manual described the rule’s basic operation, and some of the philosophy behind its design.